A Road Trip from Ahmedabad

 We were surprised to learn that Modhera Surya Mandir was older than Konark by over 2 centuries!
 Built in the year 1026 CE, it was one of the finest examples of temple architecture of that region and period.
 The current temple was built by King Bhima of the Solanki or the Chalukya dynasty of Gujarat.

-It is said, as per Ramayana, the King Rama, while returning after killing Ravana, wanted to wash his sins of killing a Brahman.
+As per Hindu Scriptures, there was always a temple dedicated to Sun God here.
+It is said, as per Ramayana, the King Rama, while returning after killing Ravana, wanted to wash his sins of killing a Brahman (brahma-hatya).
 He is said to have performed a yagna to cleanse his sins.

 The priest helping him perform the yagna belonged to the community Modh.
 Hence the name Modhera.
 There are, of course, many stories each as interesting as the other.